U.S. national anthem kneeling protests: Background

 It is a tradition in the United States to play "The Star-Spangled Banner", the national anthem, before sporting events.
 According to the United States Code, those present should stand at attention with right hand over heart.
 National Football League (NFL) players were not mandated to be on the field for the playing of the national anthem until 2009.
 In 2016 the NFL stated that "players are encouraged but not required to stand during the playing of the National Anthem"; its game operations manual reads that players "should stand" for the anthem.

 Kaepernick and his 49ers teammate Eric Reid said they choose to kneel in San Diego during the anthem to call attention to the issues of racial inequality and police brutality.
 "After hours of careful consideration, and even a visit from Nate Boyer, a retired Green Beret and former NFL player, we came to the conclusion that we should kneel, rather than sit, ... during the anthem, as a peaceful protest," said Reid.
 "We chose to kneel because it's a respectful gesture.
 I remember thinking our posture was like a flag flown at half-mast to mark a tragedy."
 Some regard kneeling as disrespectful to those who have died or been wounded in service of the United States, such as police officers or military veterans.
 Torrey Smith, ex-wide receiver for the Carolina Panthers, had said in an interview: "I understand why people are offended by people protesting the National Anthem.
 My father served 25 years.
 When he dies, he's going to be wrapped in an American flag.
 But my dad is also out of the Army, and he drives trucks all over the country, and he's a black man everywhere he goes, and sometimes he has racial incidents still today.
 That doesn't protect him, just because he served our country.
 And I think that's important."

 Kaepernick stated "I am not going to get up to show pride in a country that oppresses black people and people of color."
 Kaepernick has expressed his concerns about how his actions have been labeled as "anthem protest", since he considers this to be a diversion strategy from his critics to deviate the discussion from what really matters.
-"I am not protesting the anthem or the nation, I'm protesting organised brutality.
+"I am not protesting the anthem or the nation, I'm protesting organized brutality.
 To me, this is much bigger than football and it would be selfish to look the other way.
 There are bodies in the street and people getting paid leave and getting away with murder."

-Critics of kneeling players characterized the movement as unpatriotic and self serving.
+Critics of kneeling players characterized the movement as unpatriotic and self-serving.

 Kaepernick was not able to sign a contract with any NFL team even after he opted out of his contract with the 49ers and became a free agent in 2017, presumably because of his actions of taking a knee.
 Nevertheless, even though Kaepernick was no longer on the sideline, his movement did not stop but rather gained more participants.